gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## OSCORE Security Context Parameters Registry {#ssec-iana-security-context-parameter-registry}

-IANA is asked to register the following entries in the "OSCORE Security Context Parameters" Registry defined in Section 9.4 of {{I-D.ietf-ace-oscore-profile}}.
+IANA is asked to register the following entries in the "OSCORE Security Context Parameters" Registry defined in {{Section 9.4 of I-D.ietf-ace-oscore-profile}}.

 *  Name: group_SenderId
 *  CBOR Label: TBD4